infinum/ngx-form-object/docusaurus/versioned_docs/version-9.0.0/api-reference/decorators.md

 * See [PropertyOptions](#propertyoptions) for more information about the decorator options

 ## PropertyOptions

 Each of the decorators accepts a `PropertyOptions` optional argument.

+`PropertyOptions`:
-A custom `isChanged(initialValue: any, currentValue: any): boolean` function can be defined in the options argument.
-If defined, this function overrides the default `isChanged` behavior for that attribute.
+  * `isChanged(initialValue: any, currentValue: any, formControl: ExtendedFormControl | ExtendedFormArray): boolean`
+    * function can be defined in the options argument
+    * if defined, this function overrides the default `isChanged` behavior for that attribute
+    * arguments:
+      * `initialValue` - the raw value of the array at the creation of the `ExtendedFormArray`/`ExtendedFormControl` control
+      * `currentValue` - the current raw value of the array
+      * `formControl` - the instance of the decorated `ExtendedFormControl` or `ExtendedFormArray`

 You can override default control types in [FormObject](form-object.md).